 - Try to schedule your NICU visits: This means waking up, getting ready, leaving your house, and then leaving the NICU around the same time every day.
 Many parents find that creating a schedule helps them feel more in control of the situation.
 On the off-hours of your visits, consider scheduling some time to exercise and express your feelings in some way, perhaps in a journal, or by talking to a friend or family member on the phone, or even seeing a therapist.
-Feeling refreshed can improve your time in the NICU, and when you’re with your baby, you’ll want to be able to focus on her emotionally.
+Feeling refreshed can improve your time in the NICU, and when you’re with your baby, you’ll want to be able to focus on him emotionally.

 - It’s okay to be intimidated by the NICU: Babies in the NICU are growing bigger and stronger by the minute.
 That said, the unit can feel overwhelming for a new parent.
 It’s filled with unfamiliar sounds and sights, and it can be hard for people to adjust to the environment.
 Don’t be embarrassed if you or your partner feel disoriented and uneasy in the NICU.
 In time, you’ll get more comfortable.

 - Breastfeed if you’re able: Breast milk has health benefits that can be helpful for preemies.
 Pumping and sharing breast milk with a preemie can help parents feel like they’re able to do something concrete for their babies, too.
 Consider renting a hospital-grade breast pump, which can stimulate your breasts and help produce milk.

 - Know that you might not be able to pump – and that’s okay: Not all new moms can pump breast milk.
 If your body is struggling to produce enough breast milk, remind yourself that this is nothing to feel shame or guilt about.
 Your presence at the NICU alone is helping your baby, and the hospital staff will make sure your child is getting all of the nutrition he needs.